ONGOING-Z/transfer-issue-to-md-file/README.md

 # Transfer Issue to Markdown File

-A Github action to transfer issue with 'blog' and 'need_published' labels content to markdown file.
+A Github action transfers issue with 'blog' and 'need_published' labels content to markdown file.
 After that, this action will create a pull request to your current branch.
 And you can merge it manually.

 In this action, I use this action - [create pull request][1] to make PR.